KristianIvanov24/All-projects/README.md

 # Projects

-All my University and School projects in different languages, such as C++, C#, Python, etc.
+All of mine University and School projects sorted by language:
+- C++
+- C#
+- Python
+- etc